 "They had an old-style lab in Queens, New York.

-It has been retired since this one can produce the same product so efficiently.
-I found out that Morton is planning a second automated drug operation up in Redmond, Washington, to service the West Coast.
+It has been retired since this one can efficiently produce the same product.
+I learned that Morton is planning a second automated drug operation in Redmond, Washington, to service the West Coast.
 It's to be in the old DeForrest Engineering building on Kitchahomee Road.
 Not in operation yet, Mac."

 Mac entered the address she gave him into his smartphone.
 The team had decided not to risk the loss of an FBI satellite phone if something went awry.